feedzai/feedzai-openml/README.md

 an implementation of either results in an OpenML provider that can be used for, respectively, loading and training external algorithms to those already provided by Feedzai.

 The `openml-example` project shows a trivial implementation of those concepts.

+### IDE Compatibility

+This project makes use of the [jgitver Maven plugin](https://github.com/jgitver/jgitver).
+When using Intellij IDEA you must configure the project to skip the plugin altogether: [see issue](https://github.com/jgitver/jgitver-maven-plugin/wiki/Intellij-IDEA-configuration).